aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 Narrative:

-My dad, John Toliver, brought the original place of 200 acres in 1920.
-He bought from his sister, Nannie.
+My dad, John Toliver, bought the original place of 200 acres in 1920.
+He bought the land from his sister, Nannie.
 The house was built by Nannie’s second husband, Albert Powell.
-Dad rented it from here back in 1911 until 1918.
+Dad rented it from her back in 1911 until 1918.
 We had lived there before.
 He added the William Quackenbush place of 40 acres in 1930.
 It lies down the hill from the church and up the other hill; it has a beautiful spring on it.
 He had earlier added the John Gerkin place.
 It lies west of the place above the Moffatt land below.

 Homer and I bought Dad’s place in 1944.
 We, a little later, bought the Horace Chansler place on the road with the house on it.
 We also bought the Claude Chansler place; it didn’t have many acres, but it had a small house on it and a big spring.
 We spent many years roaming around those acres and enjoyed every minute of it.